Last updated on September 30th, 2023 at 07:24 pm

 According to him, the proposed location was behind his family home.
 He was particularly concerned about the monetary benefit rather than the health hazards of living close to a telecommunication mast.

 In some areas in Osun State, telecommunication masts are sited inside palaces, and inside the church compound.

 In some parts, traditional rulers benefit from the power supply from the generating set of mast located within their compound.

 This means that neighbours will have no choice but to benefit from smoke, noise and vibration (from the masts’ generating sets) and possibly from the partially good network access.

 In October 2016, Vanguard Newspapers reports a lawsuit, where Nigeria’s indigenous telecom firm GloBacom was directed by a Bayelsa High Court sitting in Sagbama to vacate a piece of land belonging to the Agbereowei family of Bolou-Orua in Sagbama local government.

 It was reported that the family had leased a portion of their land to the telecommunications firm to host its telecom mast, and ordered Glo to pay N32.5 million representing N24 million unpaid rents at N3 million per annum from 2008 to 2016 and N8.5 million as damages for distress and hardship caused the Agbereowei family.

 That kind of case is to attest to the economic gain of telecommunication mast.

 Joy over good network service

 Good network service and connection is other reasons some internet users cited as their excitement about the location of telecommunication mast at their home or office..

 “Location of GLO telecom mast has assisted my business in so many ways.
 I get more customers because I get things done easily and faster because of the closeness of glo mast to my office,” a cyber cafe operator in Osogbo, Osun State told infomediang.com.

 “Noise coming from the generating set isn’t a big problem to me in as much my business is moving fine.
 My business depends on a strong internet connection,” he said.

-What about Health hazards of living close to telecommunication mast?
+Health risks of living close to a telecommunication mast?